Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 Kumar said he would put forward a motion on the matter or support someone else's.

-Councillor Mercia Yates: "I support one hour free parking across Rotorua, not just CBD, where there is a one hour restriction or longer.
+Councillor Mercia Yates: "I support one hour free parking across Rotorua, not just CBD, where there is a one-hour restriction or longer.
 We need to back and support local businesses.
 However there should also be opportunity for our community to top up or pay for longer if required."

 Rotorua Lakes Council declined a right of reply to councillor comments criticising the parking system.